 Knowledge Validation.
 Whereas knowledge representation issues have been addressed by providing various ST specification tools, we have not encountered tool-supported means to validate the specified STs.
 However, our experience in the application of BeAware! to real-world control center settings indicated a need for considering these issues.
 Domain experts should be enabled of validating the modeled STs w.r.t. their syntactical and semantic correctness (i.e., the specification tool should provide means to check that the relations specified within a ST are non-contradictory).
-Furthermore, we observed that even a semantically correct ST is of limited use if it fails to capture the real-world behavior of interest, which we term the adequacy of a ST. For instance when formulating a ST "An accident causes a traffic jam", our system delivered doubtfully few hits - fewer than would be expected by a domain expert.
+As our experience with BeAware! showed, however, even a semantically correct ST is of limited use if it fails to capture the real-world behavior of interest, which we term the adequacy of a ST. For instance when formulating a ST "An accident causes a traffic jam", our system delivered doubtfully few hits - fewer than would be expected by a domain expert.
 As a matter of fact, this was due to improper specifications, as the mental model of the domain expert did not fully reflect the behavior observed in the data, requiring to adapt and assess the specifications several times.
-Therefore, we conclude that domain experts require means to assess whether their mental models "fit" the observed data, i.e., means to validate their a priori domain knowledge w.r.t. available domain data sets.
+Therefore, we concluded that domain experts would need to be provided with means to assess whether their mental models "fit" the observed data, i.e., means to validate their a priori domain knowledge w.r.t. available domain data sets.

 Knowledge Adaption.
 To retain their usefulness over prolonged application periods while interfacing dynamic environments, SAW systems also need to account for various kinds of evolution: Due to the underlying environment's evolution, the STs' specificity may change over time, i.e., once specified STs may fail to capture situations of relevance.
-Operators thus need to detect this concept drift [27] and adapt the STs accordingly.
-Therefore, a one-time configuration of STs would be insufficient, requiring a configuration management of information models [26], otherwise the system's usefulness decreases over time.
-Niklasson et al. even concluded that a fully automatic system would need to maintain a state similar to SAW on its own [28].
+Operators thus need to detect this concept drift [28] and adapt the STs accordingly.
+Thus, a one-time configuration of STs would be insufficient, as identified in [27], who state the need for a configuration management of information models, otherwise the system's usefulness decreases over time.
+[29] even concluded that a fully automatic system would need to maintain a state similar to SAW on its own, which resembles the idea of enabling self-organization of adaptive systems in response to changing environments.
 To remain of high value for the operators, the SAW system needs to maintain the maximum possible degree of "fitness", denoting the suitability between knowledge (i.e., the STs) and the problems confronted (detecting and preventing critical situations in a dynamically changing environment).

-Furthermore, as template-based SAW systems require substantial configuration efforts, means must be provided to capture as much information as possible in a non-intrusive way.
-This could be realized by tracking the operator, thereby allowing the system to learn from the operators, as well as inferring the operators' preferences and changing usage (usage evolution) and adapting towards those.
+Furthermore, as template-based SAW systems require substantial configuration efforts, means must be provided to capture as much information as possible in a non-intrusive way, just by tracking the operator, i.e., allow the system to learn from the operators, as well as infer the operators' preferences and changing usage (usage evolution) and adapt towards those.
 The specification and maintenance of STs could be simplified if the SAW system could autonomously, or in an operator-guided fashion, learn STs and actions of relevance from the operators.
-This is especially relevant as valuable tacit knowledge often results in some observable action, when individuals understand and subsequently make use of knowledge [21].
-Thereby the tracking of these observable actions allows to dynamically acquire the experience and tacit knowledge of operators.
-Summarizing, in order to maintain the KB's "fitness" to the operators' tasks, knowledge adaption requires the system to address both selfadaptivity as well as the incorporation of user-driven changes at runtime (as also demanded in [26]).
+This is especially relevant as valuable tacit knowledge often results in some observable action, when individuals understand and subsequently make use of knowledge [21], thereby the tracking of these observable actions allows to dynamically acquire the experience and tacit knowledge of operators.
+Summarizing, in order to maintain the KB's "fitness" to the operators' tasks, knowledge adaption requires the system to address both self-adaptivity as well as the incorporation of user-driven changes at runtime (as also demanded in [27]).